xpmethod/torn-apart/docs/_reflections/manan_ahmed.md

 {: .redacted}
 for the protection of families not-brown.

-The visualizations and data produced by this project, we hope, will let people see the cartographies in new ways.
-That is all we are hoping to do.
+The visualizations and data produced by this project, we hope, will let people see the cartographies of fear.
+Some will know the maps, and some will, for the first time, see: that is all we are hoping to do.

 ---